Aruna-Hewapathirane/free-pascal-and-lazarus-cookbook/docs/docs/basics/basics-fpc.md

 ## Greetings!

-This page is my ultimate guide to the key basics of Object Pascal with the [Free Pascal Compiler](https://www.freepascal.org).
+This page is my go-to guide to the key basics of Object Pascal with the [Free Pascal Compiler](https://www.freepascal.org).
 It's not a complete guide, but it’s got all the essentials to help you dive in and discover just how powerful Free Pascal can be!

 Hope you find it super helpful! 🚀